beebmx/kirby-pay/docs/guide/snippets.md

 ### Update

-Once you have a customer in the platform, you can update the basic data:
+Once you have a customer registered in the platform, you can update their basic data:

 ```php
 <?php